 To the extent that the purposes of § 1983 have any bearing on this punitive rationale, they do not alter our analysis.
-The Court previously has indicated that punitive damages might be awarded in appropriate circumstances in order to punish violations of constitutional rights, Carey v.
-Piphus, 435 U. S. 247, 257, n.
+The Court previously has indicated that punitive damages might be awarded in appropriate circumstances in order to payers are directly responsible for perpetrating an outrageous abuse of Moreover, such an occurrence is sufficiently unlikely that we need not punish violations of constitutional rights, Carey v.
+Piphus, 435.
+U. S. 247, 257, n.
 11 (1978), but it never has suggested that punishment is as prominent a purpose under the statute as are compensation and deterrence.
 See, e. g., Owen v.
-City of Independence, 445 U. S., at 651; Robertson v.
+City of Independence, 445 U.S., at 651; Robertson v.
 Wegmann, 436 U. S. 584, 590-591 (1978); Carey v.
 Piphus, 435 U. S., at 256-257.
 Whatever its weight, the retributive purpose is not significantly advanced, if it is advanced at all, by exposing municipalities to punitive damages.